 Autonomous agents might develop or be endowed with the ability to deceive.
 Deceptive machines first appear, more or less, as subtle concepts in Turing's famous Imitation Game.
 In this game, their role is to trick humans into assigning them the property of intelligence (and perhaps even the property of being phenomenally conscious?).
 Events that revolve around fake news indicate that humans are more susceptible than ever to mental manipulation by powerful technological tools.
 My concern is that, given future advancements in AI, these tools may become fully autonomous.
 This threat made me think that there might be several reasons for which we might consider modelling such agents.
 Now, the big question that follows from this is "How do we model these artificial agents in a manner such that we increase our understanding of them, instead of increasing the risks they might pose?".
 With this question in mind, in my PhD thesis , I give the first full computational treatment to deception in AI.
 However, if you're not into reading PhD theses, you can have a look at my paper in IEEE Technology and Society to get a brief overview and history of the concept of deceptive AI

-To anyone interested in this topic, I recommend having a look at some of the symposia and workshops on deceptive AI (some of which I have co-organised): the 1st International Workshop on Deceptive AI @ECAI2020 and the 2nd International Workshop on Deceptive AI @IJCAI2021 , the 2015 AAAI Fall Symposium on Deceptive and Counter-Deceptive Machines, and the 2017 Deceptive Machines Workshop @NeurIPS.
+To anyone interested in delving deeper into this topic, I recommend having a look at some of the symposia and workshops on deceptive AI (some of which I have co-organised): the 1st International Workshop on Deceptive AI @ECAI2020 and the 2nd International Workshop on Deceptive AI @IJCAI2021 , the 2015 AAAI Fall Symposium on Deceptive and Counter-Deceptive Machines, and the 2017 Deceptive Machines Workshop @NeurIPS.
 Don't forget to check out the Deceptive AI Springer book containing the joint proceedings of the two International Workshops on Deceptive AI.

 How do machines to explain and justify their reasoning and decision making?
 Argumentation in AI is seeing an increased interest due to its potential in shedding light onto issues like Explainable AI.
 Apart from actively doing research on how machines can generate meaningful arguments during social interactions (mostly dialogues), I have also worked together with my some of my PhD colleagues at King's to co-found the Online Handbook of Argumentation for AI.
 The purpose of this handbook is to provide an open access and curated anthology for the argumentation research community.
 OHAAI will act as a research hub to keep track of the latest and upcoming topics and applications of argumentation in AI.
 The handbook mainly aims to present argumentation research conducted by current PhD students and early-career researchers in all areas where argumentation can be applied to AI.
 The handbook’s ulterior goal is to encourage collaboration and knowledge discovery between members of the argumentation community.
 As of 2022, OHAAI has become part of the COMMA conference.
 Students who submit extended abstracts to OHAAI have the opportunity to present their work at the COMMA Summer School on Argumentation.